MicrosoftDocs/azure-media-services/media-services/latest/drm-offline-fairplay-for-ios-concept.md

     return ckcData
 ```

 In HLSCatalog\Shared\Managers\ContentKeyDelegate.swift, implement the method `requestApplicationCertificate()`.
-This implementation depends on whether you embed the certificate (public key only) with the device or host the certificate on the web.
+This implementation depends on whether you embed the certificate (public key only - sometimes referred to as the .der or .cer file) with the device or host the certificate on the web.
 The following implementation uses the hosted application certificate used in the test samples.
 Let "certUrl" be a variable that contains the URL of the application certificate.

 ```swift
 func requestApplicationCertificate() throws -> Data {